I’ve said before that I am with coconut oil like the dad in “My Big Fat Greek Wedding” is with windex:

 - Mix a tablespoon with a tablespoon of chia seeds for an all-day energy boost (do NOT take this at night!)

-- In homemade meltaways (like candy)
+- My kids love these homemade meltaways (like candy)

 Coconut Oil Health Benefits and Uses